gitter-badger/admin-docs/docs/source/starting.rst

     The Signavio authorization dialog

-Be aware, you have to be logged in to Signavio in order to see the authorization dialog.
-Otherwise, you will be redirected to the Collaboration Portal.
+*Important: You have to be logged in to Signavio in order to see the authorization dialog.
+Otherwise, you will be redirected to the Collaboration Portal.*

 Create the initial user
 -----------------------